cypress-io/circleci-orb/docs/jobs.md

 **`wait-on`**

-> Optional url check using `wait-on` utility.
+> Optional URL check using `wait-on` utility.
 Useful to delay tests until server boots and responds.
 > Example:
 >   wait-on: "http://localhost:4200" # wait for local port 4200 to respond to HEAD request
 >   wait-on: "http-get://127.0.0.1:3000" # wait for port 3000 to respond to GET request